Divine-Journey-2/Divine-Journey-2/.github/ISSUE_TEMPLATE/crash-report.md

 **Description:**
 A clear and concise description of how the crash happened.

+**When did the crash happen?**
+During loadup (at which phase?) / when entering the world / when joining the server/ when placing a certain block / ...

 **Steps to reproduce:**
 1. Open the game / Start the modpack / Get into a world / ...
 2. Get the item ... / Go to ... / Open the ... / Place a ... / Break a ... / ...